domenic/restify-oauth2/README.md

 ## Use and Configuration

-To use Restify–OAuth2, you'll need to instantiate a new instance of the plugin and call `server.use` on your Restify server.
-Restify–OAuth2 also depends on the built-in `authorizationParser` and `bodyParser` plugins.
+To use Restify–OAuth2, you'll need to pass it your server plus some options, including the hooks discussed below.
+Restify–OAuth2 also depends on the built-in `authorizationParser` and `bodyParser` plugins, the latter with `mapParams` set to `false`.
 So in short, it looks like this:

 ```js
 var restify = require("restify");